 Summary of Bholi

-Chapter 9 of the Class 10 English Supplementary Reader – Footprints Without Feet, consists of a prose – Bholi which is about a young girl named Sulekha who was also called Bholi.
+Chapter 9 of Class 10 English Supplementary Reader – Footprints Without Feet, consists of a prose – Bholi, which is about a young girl named Sulekha, who was also called Bholi.
 She was treated with contempt by everyone for her appearance and lack of intelligence.
-When she grew up, her marriage was fixed to a greedy middle-aged man but she refused to marry him.
+When she grew up, her marriage was fixed to a greedy middle-aged man, but she refused to marry him.
 What happens next?
 Want to know more?
 Read the summary of this chapter in the form of CBSE English Notes Class 10 here.
 CBSE Class 10 students can access the prose summary of Bholi here.
-They can refer to the CBSE Class 10 English Prose Notes – Bholi while prepping up for their Board exams.
+They can refer to the CBSE Class 10 English Prose Notes – Bholi while prepping for their Board exams.